markohanesian/ReactSocial/README.md

 ## Planned Features/Outstanding Issues

 ✅ = fixed
+🚧 = in progress

-* User posts page links to entire post
+* User posts page links to entire post 🚧
 * Delete your own posts! ✅
 * Persistant auth state so users stay signed in on page refresh ✅
 * Create post styled to be more visible and user-friendly ✅